thindil/vim-ada/README.md

   code, you may need file *robodocada.rc* from https://github.com/thindil/roboada

 Additionally, you can put included `.vimrc` file as a configuration file (or source it from your configuration file).
+It is recommended, mostly because it may speed Ada omnicompletion function a bit.

 After installation or upgrading, it is recommended to run inside Vim command `:helptags ALL` to regenerate help tags.